Microglia: Ramified

 This form of microglial cell is commonly found at specific locations throughout the entire brain and spinal cord in the absence of foreign material or dying cells.
 This "resting" form of microglia is composed of long branching processes and a small cellular body.
 Unlike the amoeboid forms of microglia, the cell body of the ramified form remains in place while its branches are constantly moving and surveying the surrounding area.
 The branches are very sensitive to small changes in physiological condition and require very specific culture conditions to observe in vitro.

 Unlike activated or ameboid microglia, ramified microglia do not phagocytose cells and secrete fewer immunomolecules (including the MHC class I/II proteins).
 Microglia in this state are able to search for and identify immune threats while maintaining homeostasis in the CNS.
 Although this is considered the resting state, microglia in this form are still extremely active in chemically surveying the environment.
 Ramified microglia can be transformed into the activated form at any time in response to injury or threat.

-Reactive (activated)
+Activated

-Although historically frequently used, the term "activated" microglia should be replaced by "reactive" microglia.
-Indeed, apparently quiescent microglia are not devoid of active functions and the "activation" term is misleading as it tends to indicate an "all or nothing" polarization of cell reactivity.
-The marker Iba1, which is upregulated in reactive microglia, is often used to visualize these cells.
+Activated microglia can be stained via the marker AIF-1, which is upregulated during activation.